 In the past eighteen months or so, give or take a month, four of five of the most powerful African-American officials in the city have had their reputations tarnished and been driven from power: City Manager Mark Ott, District Attorney-in-Waiting Gary Cobb, Sheriff Greg Hamilton and State Representative Dawnna Dukes.
-Strictly-speaking Dukes has not left office yet but she has been indicted at great length and anyone who can conceive a positive turn for her career is free to dispute the likely outcome of the process.
+Strictly-speaking Dukes has not left office yet but she has been indicted at great length and anyone who can conceive a positive turn for her career is free to dispute the likely outcome of the trial.

 What’s most interesting is that all four were exposed by the usually-sleepy local press: the city manager and sheriff by the weekly Chronicle, Dukes and Cobb by the daily American-Statesman.
 This public housecleaning occurred in the context of the continued gentrification of the only major city in the country that has consistently lost black population, our own version of ethnic-cleansing-on-the-Colorado, a process that now includes black public officials.
 It’s important to note at the outset that what follows is not a defense of any of these officeholders.
 Each committed sins: In the case of Marc Ott for example he was guilty, as his detractors often said, of spending as much time working on extending his tenure as he did running the city.
 Interesting nonetheless is that the Chronicle treated Ott well for seven of his eight years in office and only began attacking him after he suggested that SXSW’s owners—which also means the Chronicle—needed to start paying for the extraordinary municipal expenses incurred every spring staging the world-renowned privately-owned festival.
 Chronicle publisher Nick Barbaro wrote a cryptic yet threatening piece about Ott, the refrain of which was, literally, “Is he gone yet?” without ever specifying exactly what the city manager had done to justify the change in editorial sentiment.
 A few weeks later the Chronicle’s news side accused Ott of creating a hostile atmosphere for women in government, a counterintuitive charge in the Texas capital city where a majority of the City Council is female, as well as the county’s chief elected official, half the county commissioners and most of the school board—half of the legislative delegation—not to mention the out-going and incoming district attorneys, a majority of district judges, the fire chief, the new sheriff, the new (if interim) city manager and both the editors of the Chronicle and American-Statesman themselves.
 If women in River City are second-class citizens it’s a pretty good gig, actually.
 What Ott did do was to corrupt the system so that complaints about employment discrimination, both in city government and just as importantly in the private sector, were not heard.
 For that he deserved to go but we ought to be clear about why he went.
 It may be hard to understand that in the cases of each of these four powerful black people, outing the offending official was a good thing—but the overall dynamic is just another distortion in racial equity along the banks of the mighty Colorado, in which the press is oh-so complicit.